Citrix DaaS

 • The name cannot end with a hyphen (-).

 • The number of characters increases with the increase in the number of machine accounts.
-For example, if you create 1,000 machine accounts with the scheme “veryverylong#”, the last account name created (veryverylong1000) contains 16 characters that exceeds the number of maximum characters allowed.
+For example, if you create 1,000 machine accounts with the scheme “veryverylong#”, the last account name created (veryverylong1000) contains 16 characters that exceed the number of maximum characters allowed.

 You can indicate whether the sequential values are numbers (0-9) or letters (A-Z):